Purple Brown Italian Desk Lamp

 Other versions: Made in many models and colours.
 Some of them are on display here on Vintageinfo.

-In the United Kingdom Prova lamps were also sold by BHS (British Home Stores).
 There is no label present on this one.
 Below is the label from the company, it was glued on another lamp that has many similar parts.